 The International Baccalaureate (IB) Programme serves as the cornerstone of the learning experience in the Upper School.
 In contrast to schools that only allow top students to take the IB Diploma, we are proud of our inclusive approach as all students in Grade 11 and 12 are enrolled in the full Diploma Programme (DP).
 The DP is designed as an academically challenging and balanced university preparatory programme and we are pleased to offer our students one of the largest course selection of any international school in Hong Kong at 26 separate courses.
 The programme is taught over two years culminating in final examinations and has gained recognition and respect from the world's leading universities.
 In Grades 7 – 10, all students are enrolled in the Middle Years Programme (MYP).
 The MYP provides a framework of academic challenge that encourages students to embrace and understand the connections between traditional subjects and the real world, and become critical and reflective thinkers.

-In Grades 7 and 8, as part of the MYP, in addition to the core subjects of Math, English, Science and Humanities, all students will take French, Mandarin, Music, Drama, Visual Arts and Health and Physical Education.
+In Grades 6 to 8, as part of the MYP, in addition to the core subjects of Math, English, Science and Humanities, all students will take French, Mandarin, Music, Drama, Visual Arts and Health and Physical Education.
 In Grades 9 and 10, students have several subject choices available from the areas required by the MYP and the OSSD.
 In Grades 11 and 12, as part of the Diploma Programme, students study six courses at higher or standard level but must choose one subject from each of Groups 1 to 5 (see course calendar), thus ensuring breath of experience in Languages, Social Studies, Science and Mathematics.
 The sixth subject may be an Arts course taken from Group 6, or the student may choose another course from Groups 1 to 5.